vakkaskarakurt/YuLaF-YouTube-Language-Filter/PRIVACY.md

 YuLaF (YouTube Language Filter) is a browser extension that filters YouTube content based on user's selected languages.
 This privacy policy explains how we handle your data.

 ## Data Collection
-YuLaF does **NOT** collect any personal data or information.
-The extension operates entirely locally on your device.
+YuLaF does **NOT** collect any personal data or information for its core functionality.
+The extension operates entirely locally on your device for language filtering purposes.

 ## Data Storage
 The following settings are stored locally on your device using Chrome's storage API: